Documentation Index

 Overview

 The tool simulates realistic TTS workloads by sending requests at specified rates with configurable burstiness patterns.
-It measures:- End-to-end latency
+It measures:

 - Audio generation latency per second